Ethan-Tsai/WishGather/README.md

 ## Project Overview
 WishGather is an innovative platform designed to address the issue of offering waste in traditional worship practices.
 By leveraging artificial intelligence, we aim to streamline the donation process, optimize resource allocation, and promote sustainability while respecting cultural traditions.

-## Features
-- **Optimized Offering Matching**: Efficient allocation of surplus offerings to welfare organizations using linear programming algorithms.
-- **Offering Recognition**: AI-powered image recognition for quick categorization and documentation of offerings.
-- **Leftover Map**: Real-time map showing available surplus offerings at nearby temples for easy pickup.
-- **AI-Based Lot Drawing and Interpretation**: Generative AI for interactive lot drawing and interpretations to enhance user engagement.

 ## Team Members
 - **Advisor**:
   - Huei-Fang Yang